Draft Beer Systems

 Beer Draught Essentials: Choosing the Best System for Your Bar

-Draught beer, also known as draught or draft beer only, is a popular choice among beer aficionados and casual drinkers alike.
-Served from a cask or keg rather than a bottle or can, draught beer often represents the freshest and most flavorful manifestation of beer, offering a diverse range of styles and tastes.
+Draught beer, also known as draught or draft beer, is a popular choice among beer aficionados and casual drinkers alike.
+Served from a cask or beer kegs rather than a bottle or can, draught beer often represents the freshest and most flavorful manifestation of beer, offering a diverse range of styles and tastes.

 This method of serving draught beer generally tastes and has been refined since the development of the beer engine in the 18th century, which greatly enhanced the ease and quality of draught beer service.